-Mini-split heat pumps are a significant investment—the average system costs thousands of dollars.
+Like most HVAC equipment, mini-split heat pumps are a significant investment—the average system costs thousands of dollars to install.

 How Long Do Mini-Split Heat Pumps Last?

 On average, mini split units last 15-20 years.
 That is, if they have been properly maintained.
 That is the same lifespan of central furnaces and air conditioners, if you are looking to compare.

 Most manufacturers provide a minimum of five years warranty on parts, which you may be able to extend to 10 years by registering the system online and even longer if installed by a specifically approved contractor.

 What Are the Main Parts of a Mini-Split?

 Similar to central air conditioners, mini-split systems are comprised of two main parts: the outdoor unit (known as the condenser) and one or more indoor units (called air handlers or “heads”).

 These two components are connected by copper lines, through which refrigerant is pumped around the system.

 The outdoor unit contains the compressor.
 This is the heart of the system, as it is responsible for pumping the refrigerant between the two locations.
 This refrigerant is what brings you cool air in your home.
 It absorbs heat and transfers it from one area to another.